the1lab/1lab/src/Cat/Instances/Sets/Counterexamples/SelfDual.lagda.md

 ```
 -->

-Crucially, this is property is not shared by the initial object of $\Sets\op$!
+Crucially, this property is not shared by the initial object of $\Sets\op$!
 Unfolding definitions, it says
 that any function $\top \to X$ is an isomorphism, or equivalently, every inhabited set is contractible.
 But is this is certainly false:
 `Bool`{.Agda} is inhabited, but not contractible, since `true≠false`{.Agda}.